phiroict/PoC_py_complete/Readme.md

 # Setup

+## Source of this PoC
 Get the project, make sure you take the submodules with it.

 `git clone --recurse-submodules -j8 git@github.com:phiroict/PoC_py_complete.git`

+## Components used
 The components are:
-- Backend, Frontend : Two Apps + Dockerfile build file
+- GIT: Backend, Frontend : Two Apps + Dockerfile build file
-- Ci : Jenkins container and utils
+- CI : Jenkins container and utils
-- infa : Two projects, Kustomize projects for backend and frontend
+- GIT: infra : Two projects, Kustomize projects for backend and frontend
-- Make file that builds most the apps (there is a separate in the ci folder)
+- Builder: Make file that builds most the apps (there is a separate in the ci folder)
+- Docker: To build the image

 Run `run init` to create some folders we need later.